simplefoc/Arduino-FOC-reaction-wheel-inverted-pendulum/README.md

     <img src="images/stabilization.gif" height="230px">
 </p>

+This is a very fun project in many ways, and it is intended:
+- Students in search for a good testing platform for their advanced algorithms
+- Everyone with a bit of free time and a motivation to create something cool :D

-This is a very fun project in many ways, but for me the most exciting part was the ability to use the Field Oriented Control algorithm.
+But for me, the most exciting part of this project was the ability to use the Field Oriented Control algorithm.

 **The main benefits of using the BLDC motor in this project are:**
 -  High torque to weight ratio